pranjali97/OpenAI-Assistant-Wrapper/README.md

 # OpenAI-Assistant-Wrapper

 Wrapper code to create an OpenAI Assistant using the Assistant API
-1. Create assistant file and external knowledge
+1. Create assistant file and external knowledge (Given a path (file or folder))
 2. Create assistant

 Class to support all the available functionality using the Assistant